magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 - Set the zone’s root resource record to address the hostname
 - Lower the value for the Time-to-Live (TTL) to refresh DNS information to correctly point customers faster to the Production store

 We recommend a significantly lower TTL value when switching the DNS record.
 This value tells the DNS how long to cache the DNS record.
 When shortened, it refreshes the DNS faster.
-For example, changing this value from 3 days to 10 minutes.
-Be advised, this adds load to the web server.
+For example, you can change the TTL value from 3 days to 10 minutes when you are testing your site.
+Be advised that shortening the TTL value  adds load to the web server.

 After checking with your registrar about where to change your DNS settings, add a CNAME record for your website that points to the Fastly service: `prod.magentocloud.map.fastly.net`.
 If you use multiple hostnames for your site, you must add a CNAME record for each one.

-CNAMES cannot be set for apex domains, also referred to as a naked or base domains.
+CNAME records cannot be set for apex domains, also referred to as a naked or base domains.
 You must use `A` records for this.
 `A` records map a domain name to the following Fastly IP addresses:

 - `151.101.1.124`